northmule/buy-one-click-woocommerce/readme.txt

 == Changelog ==
+= 2.1.1 =
-= 2.1.0 =
+* The value for the e-commerce option that corrects the button error = 2.1.0 =
 * Added a setting for sending data to the Yandex Metrica E-commerce service
 * A little code optimization